Cheddar Jalapeño Biscuits

 • Transfer to a lightly floured surface.
 Knead once or twice until the dough comes together, and all the dry loose pieces have been incorporated.

 • Starting on the right, fold the dough into thirds, like a brochure.
 No need for it overlap perfectly when you fold it.
-Shape the dough back into the original 8×4" rectangle, and fold in thirds again.
+Shape the dough back into the original 8x4" rectangle, and fold in thirds again.
 You will have folded twice in total.
 This is what creates layers.

-• Cut the rectangle in half vertically, and then cut each half into 4 squares, for 8 biscuits in total.
-You could probably cut them smaller to make 10 biscuits, however I have tried this, and because they are so flakey and rise in the oven, they fall over if the base isn't wide enough.
+• Cut the rectangle in half vertically, and then cut each half into 4 squares, for 8 biscuits in total.*

 • When they're done, transfer to a wire rack, and let cool 10 minutes before eating.
 Enjoy!